jesse-wei/COMP311-circuits/README.md

 Some circuits from COMP311 (Computer Organization) at [UNC](https://unc.edu).
 Designs are from Professors Brent Munsell and Montek Singh.

-Use [Digital](https://github.com/hneemann/Digital), a really great circuit simulator program made by [hneemann](https://github.com/hneemann/), to open and run simulations on `.dig` files.
+Use [Digital](https://github.com/hneemann/Digital), a really great circuit creation & simulation program made by [hneemann](https://github.com/hneemann/), to open and run simulations on `.dig` files.

-Here is the download link for Digital.
+For convenience, here is the download link for Digital (from the Digital repo above).
 This is not my software.
-I'm not taking credit for it; I'm providing the link here for convenience.

 [![Download](distribution/Download.svg)](https://github.com/hneemann/Digital/releases/latest/download/Digital.zip)